-From his airplane seat, the masses in the waters below look like a long-dead sea monster.
+From his airplane seat, the masses in the waters below looked like a long-dead sea monster.
 Or was it a slumbering underwater behemoth, waiting for certain shifts to occur in Earth’s ancient crust before awakening?
-He felt a tinge of anxiety and nervousness in the lower left hand side of his heart.
+He felt a tinge of anxiety and nervousness in the lower left-hand side of his heart.
 Before long, this tinge would grow to envelop his entire heart, much like that never-ending oil spill that continues to rage un somewhere beneath the Gulf of Mexico.
-Our man’s particular black sludge was, sadly, more metaphorical and didn’t post a necessary threat to the environment.
-And so, the black sludge will travel through his entire circulatory system, reaching other organs, blackening anything and everything within his lanky body.
-Then, the soft voice of a brunette flight attendant pushed him back into his body.
-Not the one that was spewing black sludge, but the six foot tall one that was sitting in a cramped Economy Class American Airlines cabin seat.
-Seatbelt was a bit too tight, the seat in front was reclined a bit too far back, his own seat was too straight, his back and neck were straining, but for a fleeting moment, the brunette flight attendant distracted him from all these slight inconveniences.
+Our man’s particular black sludge was more metaphorical and didn’t post a necessary threat to the environment.
+While combating this metaphysical threat of his personal oil spill, he realized just how uncomfortable he felt.
+The seatbelt was a bit too tight, the seat in front was reclined a bit too far back, his own seat was too straight, his back and neck were straining, but for a fleeting moment, the brunette flight attendant distracted him from all these slight inconveniences.

 “What?”
-He said, that metaphorical black sludge had reached his ears and those tiny bones that reside within the canals so at first, all he heard was muffled but judging by the face of the brunette flight attendant, he knew she was asking him a question.
+He said, that black sludge had reached his ears and those tiny bones that reside within the canals so, at first, all he heard was muffled but judging by the face of the brunette flight attendant, he knew she was asking him a question.

 Now, such a response should’ve been followed by a “please,” at least, but our man had become preoccupied with the large mass in the ocean below once more.
 All his pleasantries had dissipated along with the vapor on the double-paned airplane windows.

-“I always think the seaweed looks like remnants of Atlantis, or something.”
+“I always think the seaweed looks like remnants of Atlantis or something.”
 The brunette flight attendant was still there, in the airplane aisle, looking out the window along with our always-anxious man.
-A man who is constantly in his head take a bit longer to react to things that occur in his vicinity, like the most reluctant tortoise.
+Those who are constantly in their own heads tend to take a bit longer to react to things that occur in their vicinity, like the most reluctant tortoise.

 “Huh?”
-He says, again the worst possible response for this particular situation but alas our man doesn’t have much tact.
+He said.
+Again, the worst possible response for this particular situation but alas our man doesn’t have much tact.
 Even if the setting and situational conditions were optimal, he’d still struggle.
 Thankfully, the brunette flight attendant was blessed with more patience than most.
-Im sure working as a flight attendant helped her gain valuable insight in the odd eccentricities of travelers from all over the globe.
+I’m sure working as a flight attendant helped her gain valuable insight into the odd eccentricities of travelers from all over the globe.

 “That stuff,” she sat next to him, “floating down there.
 I know it’s all seaweed or whatever but it just looks so, I don’t know, mythical?
 Mysterious?”